(A) What is considered a severe form of trafficking?

 (1) Accept the original certification letter or eligibility letter for children and retain a photocopy in the case file.
 Victims of severe forms of trafficking are not required to provide any other immigration documents to receive benefits.

 (2) Call the trafficking victims verification toll-free number, (866) 401-5510, to confirm the validity of the certification letter before providing benefits.
-During the verification telephone call, the county agency must notify the office of refugee resettlement of the benefits for which the victim of trafficking has applied.
+During the verification telephone call, the county agency shall notify the office of refugee resettlement of the benefits for which the victim of trafficking has applied.

 (4) Assist in obtaining a social security number (SSN).
 The county agency shall not delay, deny, or discontinue assistance to any eligible applicant because he or she does not have a SSN.
 If an individual is required to provide or apply for a SSN for another benefit program, such as medicaid or Ohio works first, or the victim of severe forms of trafficking does not yet have or is unable to obtain a SSN for work purposes, assistance must be given to these individuals in obtaining non-work SSN's as follows: